Learn why Ridgewater is right for you!Request Information

 - Clear expectations

 - Direct connections from classroom to work through practicum and internship experiences

 - Convenient online/blended courses

 - Curriculum developed in accordance with standards of the Minnesota Board of Behavioral Health and Therapy and the Minnesota Certification Board

 An effective counselor often brings life experiences to a position, but past personal challenges are not required to help others.
 Take a Chemical Dependency Counseling class or two out of curiosity, train to be a chemical dependency counselor, or begin your journey toward a bachelor’s degree at Ridgewater College.
 Hundreds of students complete their first two years of virtually any four-year degree at Ridgewater where tuition is very affordable before transferring to their preferred university.

-Note: Chemically dependent individuals entering the Chemical Dependency Counseling field must have one year of sobriety before the pre-professional practicum and internship and pass a background check.
+Note: Chemically dependent individuals entering the Chemical Dependency Counseling field must have two years of sobriety before the pre-professional practicum and internship and pass a background check.
 See an advisor for details.
 With an AA-degree and the Ridgewater Chemical Dependency Counselor certificate, graduates can qualify for a temp license and be employed by a counseling center.
 To be fully licensed, licensed graduates need to continue to earn a four-year degree.